picodata/genin/README.md

 Download and unzip the archive for the desired architecture.

 #### RHEL, CentOS, Rockylinux, Fedora
-There are two installation methods supported for RRHEL, CentOS, Rockylinux and Fedora.
+There are two installation methods supported for RHEL, CentOS, Rockylinux and Fedora.

 1. Installation using the package manager.